List of esports games: Gears of War

 Gears of War is a third-person shooter series developed by The Coalition.
 It is usually played during ESL and Major League Gaming events.
 In 2016, Xbox and the Coalition announced the a Pro Circuit for Gears of War 4, with the prize pool being one million USD.
 Now Gears 5 is under UMG and streams its pro-league/Emergence Days/Major events on twitch.tv/UMGgaming.
 Gears has since switched from 5v5 back to 4v4 as well as adding two new modes alongside “Escalation” to the competitive rotation in order to make playing and viewing even more skillful and exciting.
 The two new modes being “Execution 2.0” which is essentially the single life execution that all Gears players are familiar with but now with an added objective after two minutes of each round to prevent the drawn out and stalemates of the original Execution game mode.
 The second new mode being “Control” which is essentially “Hardpoint” from Call of Duty where a player must stand in a ring in order to secure points to win the game.
 Finally escalation which has been played in Gears esports since the start of Gears of War 4 back in 2016 which is a three hill game type where members of the respective teams fight for a neutral hill (usually in center map) to gain points up to 250 to win OR all three hills on the map can be capped at once but the same team which ends the round in a “domination”.
 Each hill takes 6 seconds to cap (with those times varying depending on how many people are in the hill at once) and 3 seconds to decapature.
 Execution is 6 rounds to win, Control is 300 points to win and Escalation is 5 rounds to win.

 Garena Free Fire

 Garena Free Fire is Battle Royale online multiplayer game developed by 111dots Studio and published by Garena, a Singaporean Corporation.
 It is a Third-Person Shooter game.
 The game is gaining too much popularity in Esports too.
 Free Fire World Series 2021 was one of the most hyped Free Fire Global tournaments conducted by Garena with a prize pool of $2 Million and was won by Phoenix Force (EVOS Esports TH).
 In November 2021, Free Fire introduced Free Fire Asia Championship with a prize pool of $400,000 (USD) in which 31 Teams will be participating from 7 differentinner-prize-points-distribution-finalists Asian regions.

+In January 2026, Garena announced the official calendar for the Free Fire World Series 2026, detailing regional qualification stages, a world championship phase, and global finals scheduled later in the year.